boris-jenicek/ng-vibe/README.md

-<h1 align="center">ng-vibe 🏝️</h1>
+<h1 align="center">Ng-vibe 🏝️</h1>

 <p align="center">
-  <b>Welcome to ng-vibe, </b></br>
+  <b>Welcome to ng-vibe, a collection of Angular libraries</b></br>
 </p>

- a collection of Angular libraries designed to enhance your application development experience.
 Developed with Nx, `ng-vibe` aims to provide a suite of utilities and UI components that are easily integrated into Angular projects.

-## Available Packages in ng-vibe
+## Available Packages

 Explore the `ng-vibe` collection, each library innovatively conceived for Angular 17+, designed to enhance your application's interactivity and aesthetic: